TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 way accessible to it.
 A user can broadcast an idea to another user, and at this narrow scope of communicating an idea between people we can already enjoy three benefits: easy explaining, easy understanding, and formalizing knowledge as a byproduct.
-We justify this claim heuristically by first presenting a working definition for “understand-

-(^15) This in sharp contrast to machine-learning kind of AI.
-Tau is about logical AI, while machine learn- ing is about statistics under zero knowledge about the measured population, and therefore frequently returns wrong answers even for simple questions like addition of integers.
+We justify this claim heuristically by first presenting a working definition for “understand"(^15) This in sharp contrast to machine-learning kind of AI.
+Tau is about logical AI, while machine learning is about statistics under zero knowledge about the measured population, and therefore frequently returns wrong answers even for simple questions like addition of integers.
 There’s much more to say about the relatively-little expressiveness of machine learning compared to logic.
 From a descriptive complexity point of view, machine learning is known to lie in the complexity class P, while common